Aryan05/DCNN-ComputerVision/README.md

 - lasagne

 Our Code is tested on Windows10 intel(i7)64 and MaC without CUDA but should run on any OS satisfying above pre-requisites.

-## Downloading Dataset
-- Code is tested on [MNIST] dataset which is dataset that comprises of handwritten digits.
-- Code will automatically download dataset or can manually placed in the project directory as **mnist.pkl.gz**.

 ## Setting Various Parameters